LoopKit/CGMBLEKit/README.md

 ## License

-xDripG5 is available under the MIT license.
+CGMBLEKit is available under the MIT license.
 See the LICENSE file for more info.